Garlic may lower chances of hip arthritis, cause bad breath

 A similar molecule, allyl methyl sulfide, is responsible for garlic breath.
 It not only aromatically stains the tongue but also may be absorbed into the bloodstream and released into the air of the lungs, causing pungent bad breath.
 Sulfuric compounds are largely responsible for halitosis caused by dry mouth, garlic and other foods.

 Treating osteoarthritis, which the Centers for Disease Control and Prevention estimates 27 million American suffer from, can be difficult.
 Treating garlic breath is relatively simple.
-Brushing the teeth, scraping the tongue and then rinsing with an odor-neutralizing specialty breath freshener may eliminate halitosis caused by garlic and other foods that may benefit joint health.
+Brushing the teeth, scraping the tongue and then rinsing with an odor-neutralizing specialty breath freshener may target halitosis caused by garlic and other foods that may benefit joint health.